-15. Net Assets
+15. Net Position

-Restrictions of net assets are established to either (1) satisfy legal covenants that require that a portion of the fund balance be segregated or (2) identify the portion of the fund balance that is not appropriable for future expenditures.
-Specific restrictions on net assets are summarized below:
+Restrictions of net position are established to either (1) satisfy legal covenants that require that a portion of the fund balance be segregated or (2) identify the portion of the fund balance that is not appropriable for future expenditures.
+Specific restrictions on net position are summarized below: